m-gagne/Tutorial--Windows-Azure--Ruby-on-Rails--Capistrano-3---PostgreSQL/tutorial.md

 * Install (using [rbenv](https://github.com/sstephenson/rbenv)) Ruby 2.0.0-p451
 * Install the [Bundler](http://bundler.io/) gem

-> Run these commands one at a time
+> **Don't** copy+paste this entire script, it won't work.
+Run each command separately.

 <script src="https://gist.github.com/m-gagne/2ddfdaf2ca3cc1223035.js"></script>

+Now would be a good time to grab a coffee or maybe explore the Windows Azure portal a little more because this is going to take 10-12 minutes.

 ### Install PostgreSQL